Essential resources for medicos:

 - HNELHD Medical_Practice_Standard_Precautions information sheet

-- Influenza-like_illness_management_2016 .
-For the latest respiratory virus Health Pathology, NSW testing advice (UTM kit and collection instructions), see this recent posting.
+- Respiratory virus, Health Pathology, NSW testing advice (UTM kit and collection instructions), see this posting.

 Where to get infection control advice across Northern NSW Local Health Districts: